nafuka11/42_minishell_tester/README.md

 ## About the test case

-When you run the tests, you may see a lot of KO at first.
+When you run tests, you may see a lot of KO at first.
 Please create your own test cases and try to run them only, or delete existing test cases.

 ### How to create test cases